estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D18 - March 31, 2018
+Rounded corners and shadows don't like to play nice together.
+Thank you Stack Overflow for helping me understand why. #100DaysOfCode #Swift #iOS

 ### R2D17 - March 30, 2018
 Learned how to change the width of the master view in a splitView Controller.
 Thanks to @kharrison (useyourloaf.com)! #100DaysOfCode #Swift #iOS